Federal Parliament of Somalia: Composition

 The Federal Parliament of Somalia is bicameral, consisting of an upper house (Senate) and a lower house (House of the People).
 It includes many professionals and university graduates.
 At least 30% of seats are legally reserved for women, a quota secured by Somali parliamentary consultant Hodan Ahmed and women political leaders.
 Ahmed had also helped form the Somali Women Parliamentary Association in 2009 in the preceding Transitional Federal Parliament.

 An official list of Members of the Federal Parliament was first published on 17 August 2012 by the Office of the Somali Parliament.

 Senate

 The Senate, or upper house, was elected during Somali parliamentary election held on 2016 and it contains 54 Senators.

 House of the People

-The House of the People, or lower house, is eventually expected to comprise 275 MPs.
+The House of the People, or lower house, is eventually expected to comprise 275 members of Parliament (MPs).

 Committees

 The Federal Parliament has a number of committees, which are tasked with carrying out its duties.
 They include: